Our Story

 To create film and tv that inspires change

-to create a better world.
+to build a better world.

 Soup Kitchen Productions is a boutique company guided by the values of: